luiswirth/bsc-thesis/src/matter/conclusion.typ

 == Future Work

 === Varying-Coefficents & Quadrature
-=== Higher-Order FEEC: Higher-Order Manifold & Higher-Order Elements
+Future work could involve extending the framework to handle problems with varying material coefficients, which would necessitate the implementation of numerical quadrature rules beyond the simple barycentric rule used for constant-coefficient mass matrix assembly @douglas:feec-book, @hiptmair:numpde.

+=== Higher-Order FEEC: Higher-Order Manifold & Higher-Order Elements The current implementation focuses on first-order Whitney forms.
+Extending this to higher-order Finite Element Exterior Calculus @douglas:feec-book, @hiptmair:whitneyforms would allow for higher accuracy and convergence rates, but would also require corresponding higher-order representations of the manifold geometry to avoid geometric variational crimes @holst:gvc.

 ===  Maxwell's Equations

-A far more meaningful PDE system that has some really interesting applications in real-life are Maxwell's Equation describing Electromagnetism.
+A far more meaningful PDE system that has some really interesting applications in real-life are Maxwell's Equation describing Electromagnetism @hiptmair:electromagnetism.
-FEEC is the perfect fit for Maxwell's equations, since the relativistic variant of them is also formulated in terms of differential geometry as is general relativity.
+FEEC is the perfect fit for Maxwell's equations @douglas:feec-article, since the relativistic variant of them is also formulated in terms of differential geometry @frankel:diffgeo, much like general relativity @regge.
-This means that purely thanks to the generality of the library we are able to solve Maxwell's equations on the curved 4D spacetime manifold.
+This means that purely thanks to the generality of the library we are potentially able to solve Maxwell's equations on curved 4D spacetime manifolds.

+@hiptmair:electromagnetism

 == Comparison to Other Implementations